-This is a 2-bit, read / write register.
+This is a 2-bit, read/write register.
 The two bits are mapped to the two least significant bits of the location.
 The least significant bit contains the Master Enable (ME) bit and the next bit contains the Hardware Interrupt Enable (HIE) bit.
-Writing a 1 to the ME bit enables the IRQ output signal.
+Writing a 1 to the ME bit enables the Irq output signal.
 Writing a 0 to the ME bit disables the Irq output, effectively masking all interrupt inputs.

 The HIE bit is a write-once bit.
-At reset, this bit is reset to 0, allowing the software to write to the ISR to generate interrupts for testing purposes, and disabling any hardware interrupt inputs.
+At reset, this bit is reset to 0, allowing the software to write to the ISR to generate hardware interrupts for testing purposes, and disabling any hardware interrupt inputs.
 Writing a 1 to this bit enables the hardware interrupt inputs and disables software generated inputs.
+However, any software interrupts configured with C\NUM\SW\INTR remain writable.
 Writing a 1 also disables any further changes to this bit until the device has been reset.
 Writing 1s or 0s to any other bit location does nothing.
 When read, this register reflects the state of the ME and HIE bits.
 All other bits read as 0s.
-The Master Enable Register (MER) is shown in Figure 11 and is described in Table 13.
+The MER is shown in Figure 11 and is described in Table 13.

-Figure 11: Master Enable Register (MER)
+Figure 11: Master Enable Register